Heather Pulliam profile picture

 Biography

-Heather was part of the curatorial team for The Celts exhibition at the British Museum and later at the National Museum of Scotland in 2015.
+Heather's first monograph, Word and Image in the Book of Kells, focused on the marginalia in the Book of Kells.
+In 2015, Heather was part of the curatorial team for The Celts exhibition at the British Museum and later at the National Museum of Scotland.
 She was awarded a Leverhulme-funded research fellowship, From 2D to 4D: Ireland’s Medieval Crosses in Time, Motion and the Environment in 2017.
 Drawing from phenomenology and the ecological turn, the project investigated how changing viewpoints, scale, light, weather and distances shape and animate these monuments.
-The study also analysed how the depth of carving, physical landscape and the gestures and glances of the sculpted figures dictate the viewer’s response.
-A recent article 'Between the Embodied Eye and Living World: Clonmacnoise’s Cross of the Scriptures' (Art Bulletin 2020) is a case study from this project.
+'Between the Embodied Eye and Living World: Clonmacnoise’s Cross of the Scriptures' (Art Bulletin 2020) is a case study from the project.

 A full list of Heather’s publications can be found at: